Karlosbubi/Nix/README.md

 # Nix
-My Nix Configuration and dotfiles
+My (currently not so Nix) Configuration and dotfiles